Design leadership through mentoring and capability building.

 The organisation was at an inflection point in how it approached user experience.
 UX thinking existed, but it wasn’t yet operating as a clear, consistent function across teams.

 I was brought in to support that transition.
-Not just through one-to-one mentoring, but by helping shape the conditions around the role — how UX showed up in conversations, how decisions were made, and how teams collaborated across product, delivery, and development.
+Not just through one-to-one mentoring, but by helping shape the conditions around the role — how UX showed up in conversations, how decisions were made and revisited, and how teams collaborated across product, delivery, and development.

-The goal wasn’t to replace intuition, but to strengthen it — pairing creative judgement with evidence, shared standards, and clearer expectations so UX could operate with more confidence, consistency, and influence.
+The goal wasn’t to replace intuition, but to strengthen it — pairing creative judgement with evidence, shared standards, and clearer expectations so UX could operate with greater confidence, consistency, and influence as the organisation grew.

-While the immediate focus was mentorship, it quickly became clear that wider misalignment across teams was undermining both confidence and outcomes.
+While the immediate focus was mentorship, it quickly became clear that wider misalignment across teams was undermining confidence, decision-making, and outcomes.

 • E-commerce defined requirements and passed work to Creative

-• Creative handed designs to Delivery / Development
+• Creative translated designs for Delivery / Development

 • Final outputs were shared back with E-commerce once live